thomasvt1/docker-templates/README.md

-# Nothing to see here, this is crawled automaticly by intened services.
+# Nothing to see here, this is crawled automatically by internal services.